Peeyush-Sinha/ai-agent-playground/disaster_recovery_rescue_coordinator/README.md

    These weights (`0.30 / 0.30 / 0.25 / 0.15` in `tools.py`) are a
    reasonable starting point, not a validated model — see below.

-4. **Log & brief** — `save_incident` records the incidents worth a
+5. **Log & brief** — `save_incident` records the incidents worth a
    responder's attention with a short plain-language summary;
    `list_incidents` returns the current board ranked by priority.
 The agent then writes a concise text briefing.

-The agent (`agent.py`) is the same tool-use loop pattern as a general ReAct agent: send the conversation + tool schemas to Claude, execute whichever tools it calls, feed results back, repeat until it produces a final text briefing (capped at `MAX_STEPS` for safety).
+The agent (`agent.py`) is the same tool-use loop pattern as a general ReAct agent: send the conversation + tool schemas to agent, execute whichever tools it calls, feed results back, repeat until it produces a final text briefing (capped at `MAX_STEPS` for safety).